jacksonthall22/compress-chess/README.md

 # compress-chess
-Turn a series of chess moves in a PGN into a small bitstring for efficient storage.
+Turn a series of chess moves in a PGN into a small bitstring for efficient long-term storage.